Barbados Joe Walcott: Controversy vs. Dixie Kid in title match, 1904

-On April 4, 1904 Walcott defended his title against black contender Dixie Kid.
+On April 29, 1904, Walcott defended his title against black contender, Dixie Kid.
 He was winning the fight handily when the referee disqualified Walcott for no apparent reason in the final seconds of the 20th round.
-"Duck Sullivan," the referee, was a last-minute replacement, and Walcott protested the choice before the bout began.
-In the one-sided contest, Walcott appeared to have a clear advantage in all but the seventh round.
-Many in the crowd were shocked with the decision, and Walcott himself was immediately angered at referee Sullivan, who made the call.
-The match was disregarded as a title bout when it was discovered, not surprisingly, that referee Sullivan had bet on Dixie Kid to win the match.
+Dick "Duck" Sullivan," the referee, was a last-minute replacement, and Walcott protested the choice before the bout began.
+Walcott had appeared to have a clear advantage in all but the seventh round.
+Many in the crowd were shocked with the decision, and Walcott himself was immediately angered at Sullivan, who made the call.
+The match was disregarded as a title bout when it was discovered that Sullivan had bet on Dixie Kid to win the match.

 Mid-career, and loss of the world welterweight championship to Honey Mellody, 1906

 Historic draw with Sam Langford, 1904

 Walcott fought the exceptional black boxer Sam Langford in a non-title fight before a modest crowd of 1,200 in Manchester, New Hampshire on September 5, 1904, with the fight ending in a fifteen-round draw.

-Langford had the better of the bout for the first seven rounds and staged an excellent defense, but in the remaining eight rounds, Walcott fought furiously in a close battle where the crowd could not anticipate the outcome til the referee's decision.
+Langford had the better of the bout for the first seven rounds and staged an excellent defence, but in the remaining eight rounds, Walcott fought furiously in a close battle where the crowd could not anticipate the outcome until the referee's decision.
 In the third round, Langford brought Walcott to one knee with a blow to the jaw.

 Historic draw with lightweight champion Joe Gans, 1904

-Walcott met world lightweight champion Joe Gans in a non-title fight at Woodward's Pavilion in San Francisco on September 30, 1904, and scored a draw after 20 thrilling rounds.
+Walcott met world lightweight champion Joe Gans in a non-title fight at Woodward's Pavilion in San Francisco on September 30, 1904, and scored a draw after 20 rounds.
 Many in the crowd believed Gans should have received the decision.
 The lightweight champion gained a lead from the second till the tenth, using his right almost exclusively on the body of Walcott.
 Walcott, however, put tremendous force behind his blows, weakening the lightweight Gans in several points in the bout.

 After the tenth, Gans became the superior boxer, avoiding the blows of Walcott and connecting with solid rights and lefts to the face.
 In the nineteenth round, Gans landed a solid blow to Walcott's jaw that might have ended the fight.
 In the final round, Gans showed dominance in the in-fighting, though neither fighter took a clear lead.
-An examination after the fight showed that Walcott had broken his right elbow in the fourth round, though he fought on valiantly.
+An examination after the fight showed that Walcott had broken his right elbow in the fourth round, though he continued to fight.

 After the Gans fight, on October 18, 1904, Walcott accidentally shot himself in the hand, losing several fingers.
 Walcott took a year off of boxing to recover from the injury, but it may have effectively limited his remaining years as a world class prizefighter.
 Walcott, however, continued to box until 1911.